Avanade/DevOpsHOL/lab-3-analysis-with-sonarqube.md

-# Avanade DevOps HOL - Analysis with SonarQube
+# Avanade DevOps HOL - Lab 3 - Analysis with SonarQube

 In this lab, we enable SonarQube for analysis of our code.